Viscosupplementation | Alternative Treatment for Osteoarthritis

 Things to keep in mind when getting viscosupplementation:

-- Viscosupplementation should be performed using modern injection techniques & equipment with a goal to maximize patient comfort.
+- Viscosupplementation should be performed using modern injection techniques and equipment with a goal to maximize patient comfort.

 - Ultrasound Guidance is preferred to help ensure that the treatment is delivered properly in the knee joint